-Collecting customers’ personal information (PII data) is part and parcel of running a business, whether you’re making a sale, scheduling an appointment, or providing customer support.
+Collecting customers’ personally identifiable information (PII data) is part and parcel of running a business, whether you’re making a sale, scheduling an appointment, or providing customer support.

-As data-collecting technologies evolve, so have regulations designed to protect consumers’ personal information.
-While legal protections vary worldwide, most policies share a common thread — Data Subject Access Request, or DSAR.
+As data collection technologies evolve, so do regulations designed to protect consumer personal information.
+While legal protections vary worldwide, most policies share a common thread — Data Subject Access Requests, or DSARs.

-Whether your company uses a dedicated data privacy platform or not, you still have a responsibility to comply with applicable laws — this guide can help.
+Whether or not your company uses a dedicated data privacy platform, you still have a responsibility to comply with applicable laws — this guide can help.

-Numerous jurisdictions worldwide have enacted data privacy laws (we’ll discuss some of them in the next section).
-Many of these regulations stipulate consumers’ right of access or their legal entitlement to their data.
+Numerous jurisdictions worldwide have already enacted data privacy laws, some of which we’ll discuss below.
+Many of these privacy regulations stipulate a consumer’s right of access, or the legal entitlement to access their data.

-While each law provides consumers with different rights, most require that consumers can:
+While each law provides consumers with different rights, many require that consumers can:

 - Access the personal data that a company has collected from them

-- Request that the data be securely sent to them
+- Request the data be securely sent to them

 - Require companies to delete any personal information they’ve stored

 - Opt out of data sales to third-party vendors